Winkado/WinkaWare-v2/README.md

 # WinkaWare v2
 Roblox Serial Killer
 ---------------------
-Roblox script collection WinkaWare hub
+Roblox script collection for the WinkaWare hub

 Script will soon be public, currently in dev.